 Overtime cannot exceed an average of 48 hours over a 6-month period

 There are more things to take care of, all of these could potentially put off a prospective employer if they are based in a different country and don't have a legal entity & accounting system to take care of in Germany.
 In that case, they would have to hire an accountant / lawyer from Germany to take care of the setup.

 You would also have to make sure that you have a valid residence permit (if you are not an EU citizen) that allows you to work for a foreign company.

 Well, what if you go freelancing, right?

-- You must have at least two clients (with one not exceeding 70 or 80% of your income).
+You should have at least two clients (with one not exceeding 70 or 80% of your income).
 This is to prevent shadow employment (Scheinselbstständigkeit).
 These are reviewed on a case by case basis - more information here.

-In addition, you would probably need legal insurance (Rechtsschutzversicherung), Disability insurance (Berufsunfähigkeitsversicherung), private liability insurance (Haftpflichtversicherung).
+In addition, you would probably need legal insurance (Rechtsschutzversicherung), Disability insurance (Berufsunfähigkeitsversicherung), business liability insurance.